Type Extension

 “Third party” classes or built-in types that we cannot change otherwise can be extended with “member-like”

-- functions/methods (non-virtual and static),
+- functions/methods (only non-virtual and static),

 - dependent types (